Dondo District: Geography

 According to the Köppen climate classification, the climate of the district is transitional from tropical rainforest to hot steppe.
 The rainfall varies between 1000 mm and 1459 mm.

 There is a coastal forest, the Dondo forest (19°36'S 34°44'E), near the main road (EN 6) to Zimbabwe and 25 miles north of Beira with a species rich flora and fauna, including the eastern green-backed honeyguide, white-chested alethe, Böhm's spinetail, black-headed apalis, speckle-throated woodpecker, red-winged prinia, east coast akalat, violet-backed sunbird and olive-headed weaver.

 History

 The Beira Railway, constructed in the end of the 19th century by the Beira Railroad Corporation, a subsidiary of the British South Africa Company, between Beira and Harare, had a considerable impact on the development of the district.

 Demographics

 As of 2005, 42% of the population of the district was younger than 15 years.
 65% did speak Portuguese.
 The most common mother tongue is Cindau.
 57% of the population of the age above five had school education, most of them at primary school level.

 Administrative divisions

 The district is divided into two postos, Dondo (two localities) and Mafambisse (two localities).

 Economy

 9% of the households in the district have access to electricity.

 Agriculture

 In the district, there are 26,000 farms which have on average 0.8 ha of land.
-The main agricultural products are corn, cassava, cowpea, peanut, sweet potato, ad rice.
+The main agricultural products are corn, cassava, cowpea, peanut, sweet potato, and rice.